psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/productspecification/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# productSpecification (/productCatalog)
+# productSpecification (/productCatalogManagement)

-Product Specification API
+Operations for ProductSpecification Resource

 @include [productSpecification.get.md](productSpecification.get.md)
 @include [productSpecification.post.md](productSpecification.post.md)